stebunovd/blog/contents/Is-your-manager-a-router-or-moderator.md

   answers right away;
 - **There is no single point of failure**.
-Since the manager is no longer a required party in every dialog with stakeholders, the team can more easily tolerate a manager’s temporary absence;
+Since the manager is no longer a required party in every dialog with stakeholders, the team can more easily tolerate a manager's temporary absence;
 - **Openness facilitates creativity**.
 At all times, a free flow of knowledge improves long-term progress.
 In this model, people get information from more varied sources, helping generate new ideas.